 This would be done through the parliament, government or media.

 MM: And for the army to be out of politics?

 AD: Yes, this is a very important task.

-The constituent assembly’s approach, which was criticized but I believe it was right, was to achieve a gradual shift of the military’s role from politics.
+The Constituent Assembly’s approach, which was criticized but I believe it was right, was to achieve a gradual shift of the military’s role from politics.
 Unfortunately, even this didn’t help.
 This was the advice we got from many all over the world.
-Countries that went through the same course of events from military to democratic rule needed at least 10 to 15 years.
+Countries that went through the same course of events from military to democratic rule needed at least 10-15 years.

 And we will still have to do it gradually; otherwise, it will be very difficult.

 MM: What do you think annoyed the generals, what was their tipping point?

 AD: They can’t take the idea that their supreme leader is a civilian, even if they kept their privileges in the Constitution, including economic advantages.

 Many generals were raised during the 1950s when the army was the most important establishment in the country.
 It is used to making independent decisions with the support of an ex-military president.